-I decorated the porch and other outdoor areas for Spring and I went crazy with the flowers.
+I went crazy with the flowers when I decorated the porch and other outdoor areas for Spring.
 I found a new place to buy flowers which is actually an old place.
-It’s locally owned and at located at the owner's home.
+It’s locally owned and located at the owner's home.

 My favorite thing about this iron pot is the crack running all the way down the side.
 I’m kind of weird like that.

 I painted the little cherub with a concrete-like finish.
 The cherub is porcelain or something similar.
 I will have a tutorial on the process for you later this week.